rust-lang/rfcs/text/0403-cargo-build-command.md

 top-level dependencies section in terms of functionality.

-Semantically, platform specific dependencies are activated whenever Cargo is compiling for a the exact target.
+Semantically, platform specific dependencies are activated whenever Cargo is compiling for the exact target.
 Dependencies in other `$target` sections will not be compiled.

 However, when generating a lockfile, Cargo will always download all dependencies